US National Debt by Year – Statistics & Facts

 Stats on the US National Debt by Year (Editor’s Choice)

-- In dollar terms, the US president that grew the debt burden the most was Barack Obama.
+- In terms of Dollar value, Barack Obama was the US President who grew the debt burden the most.

 General US National Debt Statistics

-4. Adding unfunded obligations takes the federal government’s total obligations to $62 trillion.
+4. Adding unfunded obligations takes the federal government’s total obligations to $192 trillion as of April 2021.

 While unfunded obligations, such as mandatory payments for programs like Medicare, Medicaid, and Social Security, are not counted as part of current US debt by the US Treasury, they are additional payouts that will need to be funded through taxes or borrowing.
-Approximately $7.7 trillion related to Social Security and $38.2 trillion related to Medicare and Medicaid take the total obligations of the US government to nearly $62 trillion.
+Approximately $162 trillion related to these areas takes the total obligations of the US government to nearly $192 trillion.

-It’s also worrisome that the country’s per capita debt has climbed more than twice since 2008 when it was $33,031, and more than three times since 2000 when it stood at $20,141.
-With the US debt year by year growing, in 2019, the nation’s debt per capita exceeded its GDP per capita, which is $65,111.
-The country’s gross national product per capita meanwhile stands at about $64,000.
+It’s also worrisome that the country’s per capita debt has climbed more than twice since 2008 when it was $33,031, and more than four times since 2000 when it stood at $20,141.
+With the US debt year by year growing, in 2019, the nation’s debt per capita exceeded its GDP per capita.
+The country’s gross national product per capita meanwhile stood at $69,000.

-7. The US has the 13th highest national debt to GDP ratio in the world.
+7. In 2021, the US had the 11th highest national debt to GDP ratio in the world.

 8. The statutory limit on the US federal debt was raised to $21.9 trillion in August 2019.

-9. Interest payments were the US government’s 4th largest budgetary expense as of 2019.
+9. Interest payments are the US government’s 6th largest budgetary expense as of 2022.

-The list of budgetary expenses for 2019 shows that debt interest is a greater expense for the US government than the money spent income security, federal pensions, food and agriculture subsidies, among other items.
-Only Medicare/Medicaid, Social Security, and defense and war expenditures cost more than debt interest.
+The list of budgetary expenses for 2022 shows that debt interest is a greater expense for the US government than the money spent on income security, transportation, food and agriculture subsidies, among other items.
+Medicare/Medicaid, social security, defense and war, and education expenditures cost more than the debt interest.

-11. As of February 2020, the high federal debt and the budget deficit were considered the 2nd most important economic problem according to American citizens.
+11. As of June 2022, the high federal debt and the budget deficit were considered the 6th most important economic problem, according to American citizens.

-In this, it ranks above other economic problems like unemployment, income inequality, taxes, wage issues, and the high cost of living.
-The problem also ranks near the top of economic issues in monthly polls, appearing as a source of worry for plenty of US citizens.
+In this regard, it ranks above other economic problems like recession, the gap between rich and poor, foreign trade/trade deficit, wage issues, and taxes.
 There are, however, several non-economic problems, such as poor leadership, immigration, healthcare, and climate change, which rank above the concern over the current national debt in the minds of Americans.